bakarhs/Infrastructure-as-Code-IaC-/README.md

  "msg": "Using a SSH password instead of a key is not possible because Host Key checking is enabled and sshpass does not support this.
 Please add this host's fingerprint to your known_hosts file to manage this host."
 }
 ```
-- We need to no change the host files `sudo nano hosts # should be in ansible folder` in this file we want to add our web and db username and password
+- We need to no modify the host files `sudo nano hosts # should be in ansible folder` in this file we want to add our web and db username and password

 ![img.png](img.png)